If you're about to interview at Amazon you should already know the 14 Leadership Principles.

 All of these questions that I listed need to be answered with a story about a time in your past work experience.

 In other words, don't give just a general answer that describes your personality or work habits, also give a specific example about something that happened to you at work.
+The general statement + the specific example = a good story.

 Use the STAR technique to structure your stories